barankcay/2D-Incompressible-Flow-Solver/README.md

 # 2D-Incompressible-Flow-Solver
-Flow solver based on Mark Owkes paper, with C++. </br>

-References</br>
--Mark Owkes, "A guide to writing your first CFD solver", April 2024. </br>
--Benjamin Seibold, "A compact and fast Matlab code solving the incompressible Navier-Stokes equations on rectangular domains", March 2008.

-# 2D-Incompressible-Flow-Solver

 This project implements a 2D incompressible flow solver based on computational fluid dynamics (CFD) principles.
 The solver is inspired by Mark Owkes' paper and includes multiple implementations for solving channel flow and lid-driven cavity (LDC) problems using C++.